criscrispy/GameStore/README.md

 - play games only if bought
 - see game list bought
 - see game high scores
-- record their score to high scores
+- record own score to high scores

-#### User/service interaction functionality use-cases:
+#### **User/service interaction functionality use-cases:**
 Developer

 - add/modify/delete game
 - see list of own games
 - see games sales statistics

 Player

-- buy game
+- buy a game - functionality includes using mock payment service
-- play game
+- play a game - run the game from service, messages between service and game
-- see list of purchased games / games to buy
+- see list of purchased games / games to buy - selectable items with links to details
+- see game details
 - see game high scores
-- add own high score
+- add own high score - choose if high score is shown in the public list

-#### Game/service interaction functionality:
+#### **Game/service interaction functionality:**

 Javascript (_window.postMessage_) message exchange between game and service on events:
  SCORE, SAVE, LOAD_REQUEST, LOAD, ERROR, SETTING (analogous to [description](https://plus.cs.hut.fi/wsd/2016-2017/project/description/))